leo-reis/ExpressAPIPostgres/README.md

 npx tsc --init
 ```

-This module is required for working with TypeScript:
+These package and TypeScript execution engine are required for working with TypeScript:
 ```bash
 npm install @types/node typescript npm install -D ts-node